Thatched-Roof Houses of Ainokura Village

 - Smoking

-- Not available (Available only for 3 smoking areas in the village)
+- Not available (Available only in 3 smoking areas in the village)

 - Wi-Fi